KALTCHUK/Z80_Modular_Computer/readme.md

 ## Github directories ##

-All directory names are self-explaining and you'll find a readme file inside each one with some additional info.
+All directory names are self-explanatory and you'll find a readme file inside each one with some additional info.

 ## What's most important ##